-- Many of the provisions in SNAP were designed to benefit the elderly (aged 60 or over) and/or disabled.
-Examples of these provisions are: - Eliminating interviews for the South Carolina Combined Application Project (SCCAP) households. - A three-year certification period for SCCAP Households. - A three-year ceritifcation period for Elderly Simplified Application Project (ESAP) households. - A two-year certification period for households in which all adults are elderly or disabled, with no earned income. - Exemption from work registration. - Entitlement to unlimited excess shelter deduction and to a medical deduction.
+Many of the provisions in SNAP were designed to benefit the elderly (aged 60 or over) and/or disabled.
+Examples of these provisions are:

+- Eliminating interviews for the South Carolina Combined Application Project (SCCAP) households. - A four-year certification period for SCCAP Households - A three-year ceritification period for Elderly Simplified Application Project (ESAP) households. - A two-year certification period for households in which all adults are elderly or disabled, with no earned income. - Exemption from work registration. - Entitlement to unlimited excess shelter deduction and to a medical deduction.

-Households where all members are elderly with no earned income or purchase food separately if living with others may receive SNAP benefits through ESAP.
+Households where all members are elderly with no earned income or purchase food separately if living with others may receive SNAP benefits through the Elderly Simplified Application Project (ESAP).